Manishchauhan7/Networking-Course-main/UDP.md

 - UDP stands for User Datagram Protocol.
 - It is used to transport data from Network Layer to Transport Layer.
-- Here data may or may not be delivered.
+- Here data may or may not be delivered, data may change, or data may not in order.
 - Data loss can happen in this type of connection.
-- A connectionless protocol.
+- It is a connectionless protocol.
 - No connection is established between devices but still the data is sent to devices.
 - UDP uses checksum if the data is corrupted or not but it will not do anything about it.
 - UDP is faster as it is not checking if the data is received, not giving any feedback, etc.